wp-plugins/woocommerce-product-stock-alert/readme.txt

 12. A customized stock alert form

 == Changelog ==
+= 1.1.0 =
+*   Works with "WooCommerce Subscription Products".
+*   Now this plugin works with Backorders even "in-stock" is selected.

 = 1.0.3 =
 *   Plugin settings panel is added to customize stock alert form.
 *   Now alert email will be send as soon as product becomes in-stock.